den-materials/php-crud/README.md

 		- Password: root
 	- Click Connect

-1. Inside Sequel Pro, open the `Query` tab, and create the `phpcrud` database:
+1. Inside Sequel Pro, open the `Query` tab, and create the `phpcrud` database, by typing the following command in the white text box and selecting `Run Previous`:
 ```sql
 	CREATE DATABASE phpcrud;
 ```

+1. Select `phpcrud` from the `Choose Database...` dropdown in the top right of the screen.

 1. Once this is done, we need to create a table for all the cars we are going to add.
 Run the following query in `Sequel Pro`: